-When this feeling exists in a church, unless the Spirit is grieved away by sin, there will infallibly be a revival of Christians generally, and it will involve the conversion of sinners.
-This anxiety and distress increases till the revival commences.
-A clergyman in W--n told me of a revival among his people, which commenced with a zealous and devoted woman in the church.
-She became anxious about sinners, and went to praying for them, and she prayed and her distress increased; and she finally came to her minister, and talked with him, and asked him to appoint an anxious meeting, for she felt that one was needed.
-The minister put her off, for he felt nothing of it.
-The next week she came again, and besought him to appoint an anxious meeting; she knew there would be somebody to come, for she felt as if God was going to pour out his Spirit.
-He put her off again.
-And finally she said to him, "If you do not appoint an anxious meeting I shall die, for there is certainly going to be a revival."
+When this feeling exists in a Church, unless the Spirit is grieved away by sin, there will infallibly be a revival of Christians generally, and it will involve the conversion of sinners to God.
+A clergyman once told me of a revival among his people, which commenced with a zealous and devoted woman in the Church.
+She became anxious about sinners, and gave herself to praying for them; she prayed, and her distress increased; and she finally came to her minister and talked with him asking him to appoint an anxious inquirers' meeting, for she felt that one was needed.
+The minister put her off, for he felt nothing of any such need.
+The next week she came again, and besought him again to appoint such a meeting.
+She knew there would be somebody to come, for she felt as if God was going to pour out His Spirit.
+The minister once more put her off.
+And finally she said to him: "If you do not appoint the meeting I shall die, for there is certainly going to be a revival."
 The next Sabbath he appointed a meeting, and said that if there were any who wished to converse with him about the salvation of their souls, he would meet them on such an evening.
 He did not know of one, but when he went to the place, to his astonishment he found a large number of anxious inquirers.
-Now do not you think that woman knew there was going to be a revival?
-Call it what you please, a new revelation, or an old revelation, or any thing else.
+Now, do not you think that woman knew there was going to be a revival?
+Call it what you please, a new revelation or an old revelation, or anything else.
 I say it was the Spirit of God that taught that praying woman there was going to be a revival.
 "The secret of the Lord" was with her, and she knew it.
 She knew God had been in her heart, and filled it so full that she could contain no longer.

-Sometimes ministers have had this distress about their congregations, so that they felt as if they could not live unless they could see a revival.
-Sometimes elders and deacons, or private members of the church, men or women, have the spirit of prayer for a revival of religion, so that they will hold on and prevail with God, till he pours out his Spirit.
-The first ray of light that broke in upon the midnight which rested on the churches in Oneida county, in the fall of 1825, was from a woman in feeble health, who, I believe, had never been in a powerful revival.
+Sometimes ministers have had this distress about their congregations, so that they felt as if they could not live unless they saw a revival.

+Sometimes elders and deacons, or private members of the Church, men or women, have the spirit of prayer for a revival of religion, so that they will hold on and prevail with God, till He pours out His Spirit.
+The first ray of light that broke in upon the midnight which rested on the Churches in Oneida County, in the fall of 1825, 8 was from a woman in feeble health, who, I believe, had never been in a powerful revival.
 Her soul was exercised about sinners.
 She was in an agony for the land.
 She did not know what ailed her, but she kept praying more and more, till it seemed as if her agony would destroy her body.
-At length she became full of joy, and exclaimed, "God has come!
+At length she became full of joy, and exclaimed.
+"God has come!
 God has come!
-There is no mistake about it, the work is begun, and is going over all the region."
-And sure enough, the work began, and her family were almost all converted, and the work spread all over that part of the country.
+There is no mistake about it, the work is begun, and is going all over the region."
+And sure enough the work began, and her family were all converted, and the work spread all over that part of the country.
 Now, do you think that woman was deceived?
 I tell you, no. She knew she had prevailed with God in prayer.
-She had travailed in birth for souls, and she knew it.
-This was not the only instance, by many, that I knew in that region.